Keyfactor/command-cert-manager-issuer/docsource/content.md

 ## Overriding the Issuer/ClusterIssuer `spec` using Kubernetes Annotations on CertificateRequest Resources

-Command Issuer allows you to override the `certificateAuthorityHostname`, `certificateAuthorityLogicalName`, `certificateTemplate`, and `enrollmentPatternName` by setting Kubernetes Annotations on CertificateRequest resources.
+Command Issuer allows you to override the `certificateAuthorityHostname`, `certificateAuthorityLogicalName`, `certificateTemplate`, `enrollmentPatternName`, and `enrollmentPatternId` by setting Kubernetes Annotations on CertificateRequest resources.
 This may be useful if certain enrollment scenarios require a different Certificate Authority or Certificate Template, but you don't want to create a new Issuer/ClusterIssuer.

 - `command-issuer.keyfactor.com/certificateAuthorityHostname` overrides `certificateAuthorityHostname`
 - `command-issuer.keyfactor.com/certificateAuthorityLogicalName` overrides `certificateAuthorityLogicalName`
 - `command-issuer.keyfactor.com/certificateTemplate` overrides `certificateTemplate`
 - `command-issuer.keyfactor.com/enrollmentPatternName` overrides `enrollmentPatternName`
+- `command-issuer.keyfactor.com/enrollmentPatternId` overrides `enrollmentPatternId`

 > cert-manager copies Annotations set on Certificate resources to the corresponding CertificateRequest.